delazzero/lab-notes/README.md

 =========

 lab notes, class notes

+I ALSO HAVE 30 PAGES OF HANDWRITTEN LAB NOTES IN PDF FORM, BUT NOT SURE HOW TO UPLOAD? -CATHERINE

 Tenen—9/3/14

 Q: talk goals, strategize how to maximize yield from the course/direct my approach; ways I can supplement requirements with more